 All of these measures have one commonality: Data anonymization upon consumers’ request needs to be handled quickly and efficiently to avoid the wrath of legislators behind these data-handling mandates.

-You can’t accomplish this with a DMP — but a CDP like ours can sure help.
+You can’t accomplish this with a DMP.
+But a CDP like ours can sure help.

-CDP key to consumer privacy compliance
+The customer data platform: Key to consumer privacy compliance

 A developer who works on a leading DMP explained that their tool “can’t augment a profile that’s addressable (i.e., identifiable) with data that is collected anonymously” or vice versa.